adr/madr/docs/decisions/0010-support-categories.md

 * Use labels
 * Add `* Category: CATEGORY` directly under the heading (similar to <https://gist.github.com/FaKeller/2f9c63b6e1d436abb7358b68bf396f57>)
-* Use YAML frontmatter
+* Use YAML front matter
 * Encode category in filename
-* Use subfolders with local ids
+* Use subfolders with local IDs
-* Use subfolders with global ids
+* Use subfolders with global IDs
 * Don't do it.

 ## Decision Outcome

-Chosen option: "Use subfolders with local ids"
+Chosen option: "Use subfolders with local IDs", because comes out best (see below).

 ## Pros and Cons of the Options